 On September 1st, the formal submission was delivered to the Chief Gold Commissioner regarding Pacific Booker's request to appeal the expiry of mining lease no. 1069796.
 Due to a misunderstanding of the COVID-19 protection order issued in March, the request for an extension of the lease was not made on time and claims were recorded by other individuals in the area of the lease.
-The Company filed a notice of its intention to appeal the expiry and a copy of the notice has been sent to the owners of mineral tenure no. 1077644 (the overlying claim).
-It is anticipated that the Chief Gold Commissioner will provide the impacted parties an opportunity to be heard and to make submissions before any decision under Section 67(2) of the Act is made.
+The Company filed a notice of its intention to appeal the expiry and a copy of the notice was sent to the owners of the overlying claim.
+It was anticipated that the Chief Gold Commissioner would provide the impacted parties an opportunity to be heard and to make submissions before any decision under Section 67(2) of the Act is made.